FrederickGeek8/nyuclasses-resource-archive/README.md

 # NYU Classes `Resources` Scraper

+newclasses.nyu.edu is going away soon and with it all the course material there will die.
+This script allows you to download some of the course materials from the website.

 This repo contains a script to download all of the Resources for classes listed on NYU Classes (newclasses.nyu.edu).